Struggling to Lose Weight: My Experience with Gastritis

 The Weight Watchers Diet is one that I plan to try because no food is off limits with this diet.
 Instead, users count SmartPoints and earn FitPoints.
 After taking a quick look at their diet plan, it seems users have a certain number of points they can consume.

 By eating foods that are lower in SmartPoints (healthy food), users can eat consistent food and feel satisfied throughout the day.
-But if they eat foods that are higher in SmartPoints (unhealthy foods), they would have to limit the amount of foods that they consume that day.
+But if they eat foods that are higher in SmartPoints (unhealthy foods), they would have to limit the amount of food that they consume that day.

-The way I see it, I can opt to eat only healthy foods (with a low SmartPoint value) that are gastritis-friendly and consume the recommended amount of calories per day.
+The way I see it, I can opt to eat only healthy foods (with low SmartPoint value) that are gastritis-friendly and consume the recommended amount of calories per day.

 Challenges to Expect When You Have Gastritis and Are Struggling to Lose Weight